scrapy-plugins/scrapy-zyte-api/docs/usage/session.rst

     website.
 With scrapy-zyte-api session management, you need to :ref:`handle optimization yourself <optimize-sessions>`.

--   :ref:`Client-managed sessions <zyte-api-session-id>` offer full control over session management, while scrapy-zyte-api session management removes some of that control to provide an easier API for supported use cases.
+-   :ref:`Client-managed sessions <zapi-session-id>` offer full control over session management, while scrapy-zyte-api session management removes some of that control to provide an easier API for supported use cases.